jeremy-thorpe/jeremy-thorpe.github.io/README.md

-# dataviscourse-pr-inflation
+# dataviscourse-pr-education
-DataVis Fall 2019 Project - US Inflation Over Time
+DataVis Fall 2019 Project - The Rising Cost of Education